Inland Empire (film): Distribution and box office

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 71% based on 112 reviews, with an average score of 7.20/10.
-The website's critical consensus reads, "Typical David Lynch fare: fans of the director will find Inland Empire seductive and deep.
+On review aggregator Rotten Tomatoes, 72% of 117 critics gave the film a positive review, with an average rating of 7.2/10.
+The website's critical consensus reads: "Typical David Lynch fare: fans of the director will find Inland Empire seductive and deep.
 All others will consider the heady surrealism impenetrable and pointless."
-On Metacritic, the film has a weighted average score of 73 out of 100, based on 24 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 25 critics, indicating "generally favorable" reviews.

 Manohla Dargis of The New York Times classified Inland Empire as "fitfully brilliant" after the New York Film Festival screening.
 Peter Travers, the film critic for Rolling Stone magazine wrote, "My advice, in the face of such hallucinatory brilliance, is that you hang on."
 The New Yorker was one of the few publications to offer any negative points about the film, calling it a "trenchant, nuanced film" that "quickly devolves into self-parody".
 Jonathan Ross, presenter of the BBC programme Film 2007, described it as "a work of genius ...
 I think".
 Damon Wise of Empire magazine gave it five stars, calling it "A dazzling and exquisitely original riddle as told by an enigma" and Jim Emerson (editor of RogerEbert.com) gave it 4 stars out of 4: "When people say Inland Empire is Lynch's Sunset Boulevard, Lynch's Persona or Lynch's 8½, they're quite right, but it also explicitly invokes connections to Stanley Kubrick's The Shining, Jean-Luc Godard's Pierrot le Fou, Buñuel and Dalí's Un Chien Andalou, Maya Deren's LA-experimental Meshes of the Afternoon (a Lynch favorite) and others".
 However, Carina Chocano of the Los Angeles Times wrote that "the film, which begins promisingly, disappears down so many rabbit holes (one of them involving actual rabbits) that eventually it just disappears for good".

-Dern received near universal acclaim for her performance, with many reviews describing it as her finest to date.
-Lynch attempted to promote Dern's chances of an Academy Award for Best Actress nomination at the 2007 Academy Awards by campaigning with a live cow, though she was ultimately not nominated for the award.

-Restoration by Janus Films
+Inland Empire tied the second-best film of 2007 by Cahiers du cinéma and was listed among Sight & Sound's films of the decade, as well as The Guardian's "10 most underrated movies of the decade".
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 164.
+In The Ringer's 2025 list of "101 Best Movie Performances of the 21st Century", Dern was placed 19th.

+Legacy

+Inland Empire has been named as an influence to the analog horror web series known as Petscop.
+Also, the film inspired numerous horror works including a short film-turned-web series No Through Road.